TaikiSan21/PAMr/docs/CustomFunctions.md

 For the ClickDetector, there are a couple of requirements for this function.
-The function should have an input called "data", and it should expect that this "data" input is a list with two parts: `data$wave` containing the click waveform, and `data$sampleRate` containing the sample rate of this click.
+The function should have an input called "data", and it should expect that this "data" input is a list with two parts: `data$wave` containing the click waveform, and `data$sr` containing the sample rate of this click.
 The waveform will have one column for each channel.
 The output of this function should be a dataframe that has one row for each channel, there can be as many columns as you like. `addFunction` will do a quick check of the function you